-SPs for all releases prior to Release 5.1.3 require a prerequisite SMU (Cisco bug ID CSCul58246) to be installed, as well as all of its prerequisites so that the system understands the Service Pack PIE.
-In Release 5.1.3, this information is already in the base code, hence a prerequisite SMU is not required.
+SPs for all releases prior to Release 5.1.3 require a pre-requiste SMU (CSCul58246) to be installed, as well as its pre-requisites so that the system understands the Service Pack PIE.
+In Release 5.1.3, this information is already in the base code, so a pre-requisite SMU is not required.

 Complete these three operational steps in order to apply an SP: